mpalourdio/MpaCustomDoctrineHydrator/README.md

 =========================

 Module that helps you deal with dates for DoctrineModule & ZF2 : filtering, hydration, Locale etc.
-Extends and replace the ZF2 Date Element to be compliant with doctrine hydration.
+Extends and replace the ZF2 Date Element to make it compliant 'out-of-the-box' with doctrine hydration.

 The filter and the element can be used as standalone.
 Using the provided element via the FormElementManager adds automatic conversion formats for date strings to \DateTime.
 Automatic filtering and validation are provided regarding the date format (Y-m-d, etc.) that depends of the \Locale.
 A placeholder is added to your form element too when rendered.

-The hydrator service adds a strategy to all date columns of your entity for extraction and hydration.
+The hydrator service adds a strategy to every date columns of your entity for extraction and hydration.

 Requirements
 ============